 2. RFID tagging

-RFID tags also enable businesses to scan multiple tools at once, thereby expediting the process of data documentation.
-Nevertheless, it does not come without its disadvantages.
+RFID tags also enable businesses to scan multiple items at once – expediting the process of data documentation.

 3. GPS active tracking

 Ideal for tracking assets in transit, GPS tags allow firms to actively record the location coordinates of each asset item.
 GPS active tags send signals to relevant satellites so you can locate your goods wherever they are.